-PDN services are allowed out-of-state for Medicaid recipients absent from the state per (42 CFR 431.52).
-Prior Authorization is required for out-of-state services by the QIO-like vendor.
+PDN services are allowed out-of-state for Medicaid recipients absent from the state per (42CFR 431.52).
 Payment for services furnished in another state are reimbursed to the same extent that Nevada would pay for service provided within Nevada's boundaries.
 Out-of-state PDN services are reimbursed at the rural rate.